Aimeedeer/coconut-report/content/posts/life-and-health-during-pandemic.md

 currently during the lockdown, what should a person do to deal with the physical and mental situations.
 Human beings are social animals.
-We mostly need other people around for the proof of our existance, for comfort, for meanings, or meaningless.
+We mostly need other people around for the proof of our existence, for comfort, for meanings, or meaningless.
 Even though, as an individual, we seem to have everything we need for daily life, but many of us would still feel lonely easily.